Egypt kicked off their World Cup 2026 campaign on Monday evening, securing a 1-1 draw against Group G rivals Belgium at Seattle's Lumen Field.

 The Liverpool legend has been the leading light for the Pharaohs for almost a decade now, but he was unable to perform at his best during the 2018 World Cup due to the shoulder injury that he suffered in the Champions League final just weeks prior.

-This time around, Salah came into the tournament weeks removed from a muscle injury, and on the back of a difficult season for the Reds under Arne Slot.
+This time around, Salah came into the tournament weeks removed from a muscle injury, and on the back of a difficult final season for the Reds under Arne Slot.

-That first point could have been the reason that the 33-year-old was substituted with roughly 15 minutes to play, but for the time he was on the pitch, he linked up well with the likes of Omar Marmoush during the rare counterattacking moments that Egypt enjoyed.
+That first point could have been the reason why the 33-year-old was substituted with roughly 15 minutes to play, but for the time he was on the pitch, he linked up well with the likes of Omar Marmoush during the rare counterattacking moments that Egypt enjoyed.

 Belgium are the standout team in Group G